 Cash equivalents include highly liquid Canadian bank guaranteed funds that are valued at cost plus accrued interest.
-The carrying amounts approximate the fair market value as they have maturities at the date of purchase of less than one year with early redemption without penalties available.
-The Company does not have any cash equivalents as of December 31, 2020 or 2019.
+The carrying amounts approximate the fair market value as they have maturities at the date of purchase of less than 90 days with early redemption without penalties available.
+The Company does not have any cash equivalents as of December 31, 2021 or 2020.